SarahCreager/reading-note/README.md

 # Table Of Contents

 ## Things I want to know more about
-* Creating Components in React
+* Using git commands I haven't encountered before

 ## Code 102 Reading Notes
 * [What is Growth Mindset?](./code102/growthmindset.md)